You are here

-Since 2003, Mental Health America has supported efforts in Congress and the States to put more funding and emphasis on SWPBS and on more specific interventions like school-based mediation and mental health programs, anti-bullying programs that integrate school-wide positive behavior support and redefine the bullying construct, confidential peer support and counseling and intervention programs for children in crisis, related teacher training and evaluation, and broadening mental health support beyond special education programs to deal with a wider range of mental health conditions and emotional disturbances.
+Since 2003, Mental Health America has supported efforts in Congress and the states to put more funding and emphasis on SWPBIS and on more specific interventions like RTI, school-based mediation and mental health programs, anti-bullying programs that integrate school-wide positive behavior support and redefine the bullying construct, confidential peer support and counseling and intervention programs for children in crisis, related teacher training and evaluation, and broadening mental health support beyond special education programs to deal with a wider range of mental health conditions and emotional disturbances.

 Call to Action

-Expiration: December 31, 2014
+Expiration: December 31, 2019

 See MHA Position Statement No. 46.

 Flaherty, L. & Osher, D., “History of Mental Health in Schools in the United States,” in M.D.
 Weist, S. Evans, & N. Tashman (Eds.), School Mental Health Handbook (pp.11-22).
 New York: Kluwer Academic Publishing Company (2002).

 See, e.g., American Psychological Association press release, dated June 26, 2002: “In a large-scale meta-analysis of 88 studies, psychologist Elizabeth Thompson Gershoff, PhD, of the National Center for Children in Poverty at Columbia University, looked at both positive and negative behaviors in children that were associated with corporal punishment.
-Her research and commentaries on her work are published in the July issue of Psychological Bulletin, published by the American Psychological Association.
+Her research and commentaries on her work are published in the July 2002 issue of Psychological Bulletin, published by the American Psychological Association.”